 About 28,000 full-time residents call Winchester, Virginia, home, in addition to roughly 4,000 Shenandoah University students.
-About 75 miles outside Washington D.C., its proximity allows residents to easily commute by car, train, or bus while enjoying life in the idyllic, historic Shenandoah Valley.
+About 75 miles outside Washington, D.C., Winchester’s proximity to the capital allows residents to commute by car, train, or bus while enjoying life in the idyllic, historic Shenandoah Valley.

 Founded in 1744, Winchester is the oldest Virginia city west of the Blue Ridge Mountains and is the medical, industrial, commercial, and agricultural center for the surrounding areas.
 Its rich heritage includes historic sites like General Stonewall Jackson’s headquarters, George Washington’s office, and the home of country music legend Patsy Cline.
 Visitors of all ages come to get away from the busy D.C. traffic and enjoy the small-town hospitality and fascinating Revolutionary War history.